sandrokeil/interop-config/doc/book/api.md

 # interop-config API

 This file describes the classes of this package.
 All the interfaces can be combined.
 Don't panic, the interfaces are quite easy and the `ConfigurationTrait`, which is a concrete implementation, has full support of those interfaces.
-You need only one interface called `HasConfig` to start and then you can implement the others if they are needed.
+You need only one interface called `RequiresConfig` to start and then you can implement the others if they are needed.

-* HasConfig Interface
-* HasContainerId Interface
+* RequiresConfig Interface
-* HasMandatoryOptions Interface
+* RequiresContainerId Interface
-* HasDefaultOptions Interface
+* RequiresMandatoryOptions Interface
-* ObtainsOptions Interface
+* ProvidesDefaultOptions Interface
 * ConfigurationTrait

-## HasConfig Interface
+## RequiresConfig Interface

-The `HasConfig` interface exposes two methods: `vendorName` and `packageName`.
+The `RequiresConfig` interface exposes four methods: `vendorName`, `packageName`, `canRetrieveOptions` and `options`.

 ### vendorName()
 ```php